-Rifugios (refuge) are usually family-owned accommodation with rooms for sleeping and a restaurant/bar that typically serves local, home made food for hikers who are passing through the mountains on long journeys, such as the one from Munich, Germany to Venice, Italy, a 30-day hiking trek.
-They are usually located away from cities in remote locations.
+Rifugios (refuge) are usually family-owned accommodation with rooms for sleeping and a restaurant/bar that typically serves local, home made food for hikers who are passing through the mountains on long journeys, such as the one from Munich, Germany to Venice, Italy, a 30-day hiking trek along the E5 trail.
+Rifugios are usually located away from cities in remote locations.
 They are open to the public, so both locals and transient travelers visit, and no prior reservations are required; you simply show up and come as you are.

-We book most of our accommodation on this long-term travel adventure through Airbnb.
-This is where we found Col di Roanza, which, unbeknownst to us, turned out to be a rifugio!
+We book most of our accommodation on our long-term travel adventures through Booking.com.
+This is where we found Rifugio Col Di Roanza, which, unbeknownst to us, turned out to be a rifugio!
 Here’s a photo of the beautiful property.

 Our bedroom was upstairs, just above the outdoor restaurant patio.
 The room was small but it was all we needed since we only used it for sleeping and were out all day hiking.
 When we were home, we used the bright open space indoors to work on our laptops (Wi-Fi is free and relatively reliable and fast.)
 Keep in mind that during summer months, it can get quite hot and there is no air conditioning or fans provided, but it does cool down quite a bit at night.
 There are no screens on the windows, but thankfully very few bugs and no mosquitoes.
 During wintertime, it gets below freezing.

-We were the very first guests through Airbnb, so it was an interesting experience.
-The owner’s name is Cristina, a single woman whom we guessed to be in her 60’s.
-She runs the entire place on her own with a bit of wait staff help for her restaurant, Bar Roanza, which is a very large space and has a lovely outdoor patio with large umbrellas to provide shade from the strong mountain sun.
+The owner’s name is Cristina, a single woman originally from Venice.
+She runs the entire place on her own with a bit of wait staff help for her restaurant, Bar Roanza, which is a large space and has a lovely outdoor patio with large umbrellas to provide shade from the strong mountain sun.
 Cristina is vegetarian and co-owns a farm near Venice, which supplies most of the food she cooks and serves in her restaurant.
 We enjoyed this beautiful mountain backdrop view several times during our meals.

-Her property is quite large and contains two beautiful wild horses and three donkeys, one of which is only one year old!
-Baby animals are the best.
-They love cuddles and are extremely calm and tame.
+Her property is quite large and contains two beautiful wild horses and three donkeys, who loved cuddles and were calm and tame.
 They crave human attention and love getting their pets!
-Don’t worry, they don’t bite, but the baby girl will lick and kiss you. 🙂
+Don’t worry, they don’t bite, but the baby girl will lick and kiss you.

 There were some folks doing a WorkAway here on the farm and helping out in the kitchen, learning how to cook and speak Italian.
 We met a gal from Georgia (of Vietnamese heritage with a Southern drawl) and a guy from Brazil, both doing the WorkAway.
 I love experiences where we get to chat with the people who picked and harvested our food, helped prepare it, and ultimately serve it to our table.